Menu

 What is the terminal?

-The terminal is a text-based interface for telling your computer what to do — instead of clicking icons, you type commands.
+The terminal is a text-based interface for telling your computer what to do.
+Instead of clicking icons, you type commands.
 On Linux and macOS the terminal usually runs the bash or zsh shell; on Windows you can use WSL, PowerShell, or Git Bash.
 Every command-line tool and Linux command lives behind that text prompt.

 Is the terminal hard to learn?

 The Linux terminal looks intimidating at first, but the core is small — a couple of dozen commands cover most of what you'll do day-to-day.
-Coddy's course introduces them in small, hands-on steps with a real browser-based shell, so muscle memory builds up quickly.
+The course introduces them in small, hands-on steps with a real browser-based shell, so muscle memory builds up quickly.

 Why should I learn the command line?